Activities for Teachers of Young Children

 Description: Tape the leaf cutouts on the table.
 Place construction paper over the cutouts.
 Have the children rub the crayon colors of their choice over several of the leaf patterns.
 Cover front (and back if you choose) with contact paper.
 These are very bright and colorful.
 Each child uses his place mat at our Thanksgiving Feast, many use them at home as well.

-walk!
-Depending on the age of the children, the construction paper
+follows a fall walk!
+Depending on the age of the children, the construction

-might have to be taped as well as the cutouts.
-My three year old youngsters
+paper might have to be taped as well as the cutouts.
+My three year old

 Leaf Book of Fall Leaves